A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Numerical experiments

 \subsection{Molecular graphs dataset}

 This experiment is motivated by the important task in chemistry of clustering chemical compounds, represented as graphs, by their structure \cite{wilkens2005hiers,seeland2014structural,mcgregor1997clustering}.
-We use the molecular dataset in the supplementary material of \cite{sutherland2003spline}, which can be download at \url{https://pubs.acs.org/doi/abs/10.1021/ci034143r#_i21}.
-It contains five types of compounds: cyclooxygenase-2 inhibitors, benzodiazepine receptor ligands, estrogen receptor ligands, dihydrofolate reductase inhibitors, and monoamine oxidase inhibitors.
-We randomly sample an equal number of molecules from each type to build each cluster.
+We use the molecular dataset in the supplementary material of \cite{sutherland2003spline}, which can be downloaded at \url{https://pubs.acs.org/doi/abs/10.1021/ci034143r#_i21}.
+It contains the adjacency matrices of graphs corresponding to five types of compounds: cyclooxygenase-2 inhibitors ($467$ graphs), benzodiazepine receptor ligands ($405$ graphs), estrogen receptor ligands ($1009$ graphs), dihydrofolate reductase inhibitors ($756$ graphs), and monoamine oxidase inhibitors ($1641$ graphs).

+To build our clusters, we randomly get ten graphs of each type, and prune them so that they have no node with a degree smaller than $1$.
+We note that, unlike for the synthetic data, the molecular graphs have weighted adjacency matrices, whose entries can be $0,1$, or $2$.
 A random class prediction has $0.8$ error rate.
-We repeat this sampling $100$ times independently for each of $100$ trials, and collect performances.
+To recover the class of each graph, we follow the procedure described in Section \ref{sec:multi_distance_clustering_procedure}.
+We repeat this experiment $100$ times, independently, to collect error statistics.

+In Figure \ref{fig:num_res_real_graphs} we show the distribution of clustering errors using different (multi)-distances and clustering algorithms.

-Figure \ref{fig:num_res_real_graphs}-(left, center) shows that both TTM and NH-Cut work better when hyperedges are computed using $\NumDist$-metrics, and Figure \ref{fig:num_res_real_graphs}-(right) shows that clustering using pairwise relationships performs worse than using triple-wise relations.
+Figures \ref{fig:num_res_real_graphs}-(left, center) show that both TTM and NH-Cut work better when hyperedges are computed using $\NumDist$-metrics, and Figure \ref{fig:num_res_real_graphs}-(right) shows that clustering using pairwise relationships performs worse than using triple-wise relations.
+For the same reasons as explained in Section \ref{sec:exp_synthetic}, the results in Figure \ref{fig:num_res_real_graphs}-(right) are similarly bad to the results one would obtain if we used the MMOT explained in Remark \ref{rmk:comment_on_sum_of_inde_pairwise_sum}.